Far Off Metal River

 - 2016, Short-listed - Aboriginal History Committee Book Prize, Canadian Historical Association

-- 2017, Short-listed - Canada Prize in the Humanities and Social Science, Federation for the Humanities and Social Sciences
+- 2017, Short-listed - Canada Prize in the Humanities and Social Sciences, Federation for the Humanities and Social Sciences

 Cameron’s Far Off Metal River is a masterful and carefully written book that addresses pressing theoretical and methodological questions for postcolonial studies, nature-society relations, and Indigenous geographies … It is a timely example of a non-Indigenous researcher centering the agency of Indigenous peoples in both research practice and writing … [This book] is a particularly important resource for students who are learning to engage with Indigenous epistemologies, ontologies, and methodologies in both the field and in the classroom … But it would be a mistake to read Far Off Metal River as valuable to researchers of Indigenous communities and histories alone … it has much to teach us about research in general.